Smileysoftware/Instapress-Wordpress-Generator/readme.md

 [DONE] Ninja Forms plugin

-[DONE] Launch the URL using - open -a safari http://www.example.com / BETTER open http://brettterpstra.com
+[DONE] Launch the URL using - open -a

 [DONE] Append the URL / IP to the end of the Hosts file